 The global COVID pandemic is a prime example of where emotional and human factors needed to be considered.
 Businesses faced additional security exposures as many staff had to quickly start working from home, in some instances with personal or dated devices and software, many of which may have been insecure.
 Coupled with a sense of fear and increased stress, scammers very quickly moved to leverage both these factors resulting in a huge increase of cyber attacks.

 Cyber criminals have unlimited time, resources and immense motivation, primarily for monetary gain or ideological purposes, and they use psychological tactics to exploit, manipulate and trick individuals into clicking on links, downloading files or giving away secure information over the phone.

 Psychological warfare may sound extreme but that’s exactly what’s at play – mind games.
 So to be cyber resilient, you need to act like a chameleon, and constantly adapt to the ever changing environment, physically, emotionally and mentally.

-Your organisation can always go one step further in building cyber resilience, and trick attackers with managed decoys, causing attackers to expose themselves.
+Your organisation can always go one step further in building cyber resilience through deception and adaptation, and trick attackers with managed decoys, causing attackers to expose themselves.

 As full-spectrum security experts, Infosec Partners offer a managed deception security service, get in touch for more information.